oktadev/okta-express-graphql-example/README.md

 echo "APP_SECRET=`uuid`" >> .env
 ```

-Now you can run the React frontend with the following command:
+Now you can run the GraphQL server with the following command:

 ```bash
 npm start